SharkSnack/shiren-6/content/dungeons/cavern-of-suiryu.md

 The special attack "Sun's Blessing" is the key to stocking up on most of the following items.<br/>However, it often gives mediocre items as well, so don't expect only useful items when you use it.

-##### Revival Grass / Invincible Grass / Swift Grass / Warp Grass / Power Up Grass
+##### Revival Grass / Invincible Grass / Swift Grass / Leaping Grass / Power-up Grass

-These are all items that help you get out of tricky situations.<br/>Keep 1 Power Up Grass on hand for the boss if you manage to obtain one.
+These are all items that help you get out of tricky situations.<br/>Keep 1 Power-up Grass on hand for the boss if you manage to obtain one.

-##### Life Grass / Heal Grass / Otogiriso / Herb / Strength Grass / Cheery Grass
+##### Life Grass / Healing Grass / Otogirisou / Herb / Strength Grass / Fortune Grass

-Without access to shields, increasing max HP is the only way to improve Shiren's survivability.<br/>Likewise, increasing Shiren's level and strength is the only way to deal more damage.
+Without access to shields, increasing max HP is the main way to improve Shiren's survivability.<br/>Likewise, increasing Shiren's level and strength is the only way to deal more damage.

 ##### Onigiri

-Since fullness is consumed to fuel special attacks, aim to keep 1\~3 onigiri on hand at all times.<br/>Onigiri can be grilled using an Explochin (9-15F) or Explosion Trap if desired, but it can be a bit risky.<br/>Special Onigiri's Identifier status bonus is helpful early on, but the item only replenishes 30 fullness,<br/>so prioritize more filling onigiri items as you descend further into the dungeon.
+Since fullness is consumed to fuel special attacks, aim to keep 1\~3 onigiri on hand at all times.<br/>Onigiri can be grilled using an Explochin (9-15F) or Explosion Trap if desired, but it can be a bit risky.<br/>Special Onigiri's Knowledgeable status bonus is helpful early on, but it only replenishes 30 fullness,<br/>so prioritize more filling onigiri items as you descend further into the dungeon.

 ##### Peach Staff

-If you're lucky enough to find this staff, you can perform additional farming techniques (see below).<br/>Of course, being able to one-shot any monster besides bug_batter types is handy as well.
+If you're lucky enough to find this staff, you can perform additional farming techniques (see below).<br/>Of course, being able to one-shot any monster besides Hoppin' Batter types is handy as well.

-##### Navigation Scroll
+##### Mapping Scroll

-Being able to see where enemies are located makes it easier to maintain 3 tile direct attacks.<br/>Most monsters in this dungeon don't have ranged attacks, so it puts you at a big advantage.<br/>It's recommended to linger and hunt monsters whenever you use one of these scrolls.
+Being able to see where enemies are located makes it easier to maintain 3 tile normal attacks.<br/>Most monsters in this dungeon don't have ranged attacks, so it puts you at a big advantage.<br/>It's recommended to linger and hunt monsters whenever you use one of these scrolls.

 #### Farming Techniques

 ##### Ghost Radish Bun (6-11F) / Daze Radish Bun (16-19F)

-If you find a Peach Staff, turn into a Ghost Radish or Daze Radish and throw grass,<br/>then use Sun's Blessing on the Poison Grass or Confusion Grass to obtain better grass and food items.<br/>Snacky, Gazer, Slime, or Explochin can cause issues while you do this, so be sure to seal off the room<br/>using Manipulate Sand beforehand - and check for traps if you want to be extra safe.<br/>Remember that the effect of Sight Grass wears off when you eat a Peach Bun.
+If you find a Peach Staff, turn into a Ghost Radish or Daze Radish and throw grass,<br/>then use Sun's Blessing on the Poison Grass or Confusion Grass to obtain better grass and food items.<br/>Chow, Gazer, Mudkin, or Explochin can cause issues while you do this, so be sure to seal off the room<br/>using Sand-handling beforehand - and check for traps if you want to be extra safe.<br/>Remember that the effect of Seewell Grass wears off when you eat a Peach Bun.

-##### Slime Hunting (6-11F)
+##### Mudkin Hunting (6-11F)

-Slime's special attack lowers Shiren's attack and defense in fused form.<br/>So the idea is to intentionally get weakened by Slime a few times, then attack to make them multiply.<br/>Once there are lots of Lv1 Slimes, use Scorching Flame once to blind them and create a Lv2 Slime,<br/>then repeat the process until you ultimately have a bunch of Lv3 or Lv4 Slimes in the room.<br/>At that point, wipe out all remaining Slimes using Scorching Flame to obtain a lot of experience points.<br/>Seal off the room using Manipulate Sand beforehand, and stand on the stairs in case it gets out of hand.<br/>Lv3-4 Slimes require 3 uses of Scorching Flame, so you'll need a total of about 300\~350 fullness.
+Mudkin's special attack lowers Shiren's attack and defense in fused form.<br/>So the idea is to intentionally get weakened by Mudkin a few times, then attack to make them multiply.<br/>Once there are lots of Lv1 Mudkin, use Blazing Heat once to blind them and create a Lv2 Mudkin,<br/>then repeat the process until you ultimately have a bunch of Lv3 or Lv4 Mudkin in the room.<br/>At that point, wipe out all remaining Mudkins using Blazing Heat to obtain a lot of experience points.<br/>Seal off the room using Sand-handling beforehand, and stand on the stairs in case it gets out of control.<br/>Lv3-4 Mudkin require 3 uses of Blazing Heat, so you'll need a total of about 300\~350 fullness.

 ##### Other Methods

-Use Sight Grass and search for an arrow trap, then create a sand pillar next to it and throw items<br/>against the sand pillar to obtain single arrows to be used as fodder for Sun's Blessing.
+Use Seewell Grass and search for an arrow trap, then create a sand pillar next to it and throw items<br/>against the sand pillar to obtain single arrows to be used as fodder for Sun's Blessing.

-Blank Scroll → Mon House Scroll can be helpful to stock up on some items during early game.
+Blank Scroll → Monstercall Scroll can be helpful to stock up on some items during early game.

-Zalokleft (9-19F), Froggo (6-10F), and Snacky (6-10F) can be hunted for extra items.
+Thiefwalrus (9-19F), Froggo (6-10F), and Chow (6-10F) can be hunted for extra items.

 ### Second Clear